 For obvious reasons, Michelangelo's graffiti is known by Florentines as "The irritating".

-Do not miss the opportunity to book a tours of Florence to discover art and history with fun learning many ancient anecdotes.
+Do not miss the opportunity to book a Small Tours of Florence to discover art and history with fun learning many ancient anecdotes.